filipenovais/ContentBasedRRS/README.md

 - Name: Content-Based Recipe Recommender System
 - Year: 2019
-- Description:
-This project uses cosine similarity build a recommender system.
-The similarity beetween the ingridients in each recipe
+- Description:•	The system suggests similar recipes based on a recipe given by the user.
+This project uses the ingredients as metadata and the cosine similarity to calculate a numeric quantity that denotes the similarity between two recipes.

 ![alt text](https://github.com/filipenovais/)